DanMad/a-galaxy-far-far-away-theme/README.md

 ## Font

-The font used in the theme examples is [Input Mono](https://input.fontbureau.com), which is free for **personal use**.
+The font used in theme examples is [Input Mono](https://input.fontbureau.com), which is **free for personal use**.
 See the font's [license](https://input.fontbureau.com/license/) for more information.

-## Information
+## Additional information

-The color palette of this theme has been carefully chosen to reflect various galactical movements, while meeting [WCAG 2.1, Level AA Compliance Guidelines](https://www.w3.org/TR/WCAG21/).
+The color palette of this theme has been designed to reflect various galactical movements, while meeting the contrast ratios set out in the [WCAG 2.1, Level AA Compliance Guidelines](https://www.w3.org/TR/WCAG21/).

 ![The Empire palette](./images/the-empire-palette.png)

 ![Rogue Squadron palette](./images/rogue-squadron-palette.png)

-This theme currently supports the following languages:

-- CSS
-- HTML
-- JavaScript
-- JSON
-- JSX
-- Markdown
-- Sass (SCSS)
-- TypeScript
-- XML

 ## Issues